 About the Process

-To find out more about Section 26a and how it applies to your situation, read our Shoreline Construction FAQ.
+To find out more about Section 26a and how it applies to your permit situation, read our FAQ.

 PLEASE NOTE: You may also need additional permits from your state’s water quality office.
 If you need a permit from your state’s water quality office, TVA may not be able to issue your 26a permit until you obtain that permit or a waiver.
 Please contact your state's water quality office early in the process to minimize delays in receiving your 26a permit.

 Meet Our Watershed Representatives

 Natural Resources is more specialized now than when watershed representative Ember Anderson was hired two decades ago.
 She focuses on ensuring safe use of TVA public lands, such as replacing trail stairs.

 Levi Yancey, watershed representative for the Valley’s Western Region, sees a direct impact from the work he does to manage TVA land including invasive vegetation control.

 Watershed representative Ken Weisz, who has issued more than 2000 permits, suggests that thinking both technically and creatively is helpful when envisioning shoreline construction projects.